goragottsen/ekorn/NOTES.md

   - Keyboard navigation

 ## **Known Limitations**
-- No test coverage because it requires test package
+- No test coverage because it requires installing a test package

 ## **Assumptions
 - There are no specific requirements for how to determine a “Passed” value, so based on what I read online and remember from my experience, a score is considered passed at 75%.